Education Law

 • Posted

-Phased Transfer Deadlines For primary to secondary school – DEADLINE IS 15 FEBRUARY 2023 For secondary to post-16 placements – DEADLINE IS 31 MARCH 2023 Currently, SEND tribunals are being listed for hearings in early 2024; whilst...
+For primary to secondary school – DEADLINE IS 15 FEBRUARY 2024 For secondary to post-16 placements – DEADLINE IS 31 MARCH 2024 Currently, SEND tribunals are being listed for hearings in early 2025; whilst the SEND Tribunal has indicated...

 The link between Judicial Review and the annual review process